Ramfaster/industrial-iot-arch/_posts/2026-03-25-blueprint-05-mlops-edge.md

 ## Final Thoughts

-“In Industrial AI, success is not defined by model accuracy alone, but by how reliably that model operates in production.”
+> **“In Industrial AI, success is not defined by model accuracy alone,but by how reliably that model operates in roduction.”

 This blueprint represents the transition from:
 - AI Development → AI Operations (AI at Scale)